 Who was Rube Goldberg?

-Rube Goldberg, a cartoonist, first invented this kind of machine.
+Rube Goldberg, a cartoonist, first invented this kind of machines.
 Rube Goldberg was born on 4 July 1983 in San Fransisco.
 As a teen, he enjoyed drawing and even received some informal art education when he worked for a sign painter.
 His father, however, persuaded him to get a degree in mining engineering.
 He eventually designed sewer pipes for the city of San Fransico.
 Bored of this job, Goldberg started drawing strips for the local newspaper.
 He then moved to New York and became a cartoonist for the Evening Mail.